nur1popcorn/Irrlicht/README.md

 The mapper is responsible for creating and storing the mappings for all of the registered wrappers.

 * ### Wrappers
+  [`Wrapper`](https://github.com/nur1popcorn/Irrlicht)s are a way of making the obfuscated classes easily accessible.

   In order to create a new wrapper you have to create an interface and extend [`Wrapper`](https://github.com/nur1popcorn/Irrlicht).
 Then you will have to add a discovery method to the wrapper.
 This will tell the [`Mapper`](https://github.com/nur1popcorn/Irrlicht) how the class is supposed to be obtained.
 I suggest looking at the documation of the mapper's class as it shows all of the default ways of obtaining a class.
 If this doesn't float your boat I suggest telling the mapper to use your custom check and attaching it to the class.

   *Note:* Some of the checks will require you to add some additional information to the [`DiscoveryMethod`](https://github.com/nur1popcorn/Irrlicht).